btj/jlearner/exercises.md

 - Declare a method that replaces each element in an array by its negation
 - Declare a method that returns a new array whose elements are the negation of the elements of a given array

-## Objects:
+## Objects

-- Declare a class of half-open intervals `[a, b)`, given by a lower bound `a` (inclusive) and an upper bound `b` (exclusive)
+- Declare a class `Vector` such that an object of this class can be used to store a two-dimensional vector with integer coordinates `x` and `y`.
+(That is, declare a class `Vector` with a field `x` and a field `y`.)
-- Declare a method that returns the width of an interval
+- Declare a method that returns the size (rounded down) of the vector stored in a given `Vector` object.
+(Use the square root method you declared earlier.)
-- Declare a method that returns whether a given number is in a given interval
+- Declare a method that returns whether the vector stored in one given `Vector` object is larger than the vector stored in another given `Vector` object.
+Use the size method you declared in the previous exercise.
-- Declare a method that returns whether two given intervals overlap
-- Declare a method that returns the narrowest interval that includes two given intervals
+- Declare a method that returns a new `Vector` object that stores the sum of the vectors stored in two given `Vector` objects.
-- Declare a method that shifts a given interval by a given amount
-- Declare a method that returns a new interval object that is equal to a given interval, shifted by a given amount
+- Declare a method that translates (shifts) the vector stored in a given `Vector` object by the vector stored in another given `Vector` object.
+It updates the first `Vector` object; it does not create a new object.

-## Linked lists:
+## Siblings

+A person is a sibling of another person if they are either a brother or a sister of the other person.
+For these exercises, assume no two siblings have the same age.

+- Declare a class such that an object of this class can be used to store the age and the next oldest sibling of a person.
+(That is, declare a class `Person` with a field `age` and a field `nextOldestSibling`.)
+(The next oldest sibling of a person is the oldest sibling of that person that is younger than that person.)
+If a person has no younger siblings, store `null` in the corresponding `nextOldestSibling` field.
-- Declare a class of linked list nodes, given by a value and a pointer to the next node
+- Declare a method that counts the number of younger siblings of some person, given a `Person` object corresponding to that person (iterative implementation).
-- Declare a method that counts the number of zeros in a given linked list (recursive implementation)
+- Declare a method that counts the number of younger siblings of some person, given a `Person` object corresponding to that person (recursive implementation).
-- Declare a method that counts the number of zeros in a given linked list (iterative implementation)
+- Declare a method that counts the number of adult younger siblings of a some person, given a `Person` object corresponding to that person  (iterative implementation).
-- Declare a method that replaces each element of a given linked list by its negation (recursive implementation)
+- Declare a method that counts the number of adult younger siblings of a some person, given a `Person` object corresponding to that person  (recursive implementation).
+- Declare a method that increments the age stored for some person, as well the ages stored for the person's younger siblings by one, given a `Person` object corresponding to that person (iterative implementation).
+- Declare a method that increments the age stored for some person, as well the ages stored for the person's younger siblings by one, given a `Person` object corresponding to that person (recursive implementation).
-- Declare a method that replaces each element of a given linked list by its negation (iterative implementation)
+- Declare a method that updates the `Person` object corresponding to the youngest sibling of some person _p_ to reflect the fact that a new sibling (age 0) was born, given a `Person` object corresponding to person _p_ (iterative implementation).
-- Declare a method that returns a new linked list whose elements are the negation of a given linked list (recursive implementation)
+- Declare a method that updates the `Person` object corresponding to the youngest sibling of some person _p_ to reflect the fact that a new sibling (age 0) was born, given a `Person` object corresponding to person _p_ (recursive implementation).